signalfx/splunk-otel-collector/README.md

 ### Kubernetes

-To deploy the OpenTelemetry Collector in Kubernetes, create a configuration file that defines a ConfigMap, Service, and Deployment for the cluster.
+To deploy in Kubernetes, create a configuration file that defines a ConfigMap, Service, and Deployment for the cluster.
 For more information about creating a configuration file, see the example [signalfx-k8s.yaml](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/master/exporter/sapmexporter/examples/signalfx-k8s.yaml) file on GitHub.